-Transform Attributes in a Mapping
+Transform Attributes Using a Mapping

-Use a mapping to define attribute transformations during synchronization.
+You can use a mapping to define attribute transformations during synchronization.
 In the following sample mapping excerpt, the value of the

 displayName attribute on the target is set using a combination of the